arawkins/atom-monkey/README.md

 ## Support

-Please report any bugs or suggestions as github issues.
+Please report any bugs or suggestions as github issues or in [this thread](http://monkey2.monkey-x.com/forums/topic/atom-package-for-monkey2/) on the monkey2 forums

 ## Contributing